 - Breaking and entering, theft, larceny.

-But, when you do a criminal records check, you generally will not learn if they has had any infractions like moving violations:
+But, when you do a criminal records check, you generally will not learn if they have had any infractions like moving violations:

 - Drivers license suspended or revoked.